 Full of asparagus and tofu feta, this Vegan Omelet is a terrific dish to serve at a spring brunch.
-It’s great for days when you’re craving breakfast for dinner, too!
-Chickpea flour makes a great egg substitute in this easy recipe.
-This easy vegetable omelet (or omelette) is vegan and gluten-free.
+It’s great for dinner too!
+This easy recipe is vegan and gluten-free.

 Signs of Spring